Error Handling

 404

-The specified project ID does not exist or is not accessible.
+The specified campaign ID does not exist or is not accessible.

 Possible Causes

-• API key doesn't have access to the project
+• API key doesn't have access to the campaign

 Resolution

-Verify the project ID in your dashboard and ensure your API key has the correct permissions
+Verify the campaign ID in your dashboard and ensure your API key has the correct permissions

 Example Response